github/developer.github.com/content/v3/enterprise/management_console.md

 {{#tip}}

 You must explicitly set the port number when making API calls to the Management Console.
-If SSH is enabled on your Enterprise instance, the port number is `8443`; otherwise, the port number is `8080`.
+If SSL is enabled on your Enterprise instance, the port number is `8443`; otherwise, the port number is `8080`.

 If you don't want to provide a port number, you'll need to configure your tool to automatically follow redirects.